IgorMing/chess-bud/README.md

 ## TODO List

-- [ ] create an external component to show a list of content
+- [x] create an external component to show a list of content
+- [ ] configure firestore and set the initial data there
-- [ ] use the list component to render the data fetched from realtime database
+- [ ] use the list component to render the data fetched from firestore
 - [ ] add condition to favorites screen toggling between auth/not auth

 ---